Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: DECLARATIONS

+This work was supported by the BK21 FOUR Program of the National Research Foundation of Korea (NRF) grant funded by the Ministry of Education (MOE), the Korea government (MSIT), the Ministry of Trade, Industry, and Energy (MOTIE, Korea), and the Korea Evaluation Institute of Industrial Technology (KEIT).
+(No. RS-2024-00346702, No. 20023815, and No. 20018181)

-\biography{Figure/bio_KST.jpg}{Seungtaek Kim}{received the B.S. degree in Mechanical Engineering from Yonsei University, Seoul, South Korea, in 2019, and the M.S. and Ph.D. degrees in Mechanical Engineering from Korea Advanced Institute of Science and Technology (KAIST), Daejeon, Korea, in 2021 and 2025, respectively.
-Since 2025, he is currently working aa a Postdoctoral Research Fellow in KAIST.
+\biography{Figure/bio_KST}{Seungtaek Kim}{received the B.S. degree in Mechanical Engineering from Yonsei University, Seoul, South Korea, in 2019, and the M.S. and Ph.D. degrees in Mechanical Engineering from Korea Advanced Institute of Science and Technology (KAIST), Daejeon, Korea, in 2021 and 2025, respectively.
+Since 2025, he has been working as a Postdoctoral Research Fellow at KAIST.
 His research interests include vehicle dynamics and control, control theory, and imitation learning.}

-\biography{Figure/bio_LJH.jpg}{Jonhyup Lee}{received the B.S., M.S., and Ph.D. degrees in Mechanical Engineering from Korea Advanced Institute of Science and Technology (KAIST), Daejeon, Korea, in 2015, 2017, and 2023, respectively.
+\biography{Figure/bio_LJH}{Jonghyup Lee}{received the B.S., M.S., and Ph.D. degrees in Mechanical Engineering from Korea Advanced Institute of Science and Technology (KAIST), Daejeon, Korea, in 2015, 2017, and 2023, respectively.
 From 2023 to 2024, he was with Hyundai Motor Company as a Senior Research Engineer.
-Since 2024, he has been with the Department of Mechanical Systems Engineering at Sookmyung Women’s University, Seoul, Korea, as an Assistant Professor.
+Since 2024, he has been with the Department of Mechanical Systems Engineering at Sookmyung Women's University, Seoul, Korea, as an Assistant Professor.
 His research interests include autonomous driving decision and control, vehicle dynamics and control, and control theory.}

-\biography{Figure/bio_HKS.pdf}{Kyoungseok Han}{received his B.S. degree in Civil Engineering with a minor in Mechanical Engineering from Hanyang University, Seoul, South Korea, in 2013, followed by M.S. and Ph.D. degrees in Mechanical Engineering from KAIST, Daejeon, South Korea, in 2015 and 2018, respectively.
+\biography{Figure/bio_HKS}{Kyoungseok Han}{received his B.S. degree in Civil Engineering with a minor in Mechanical Engineering from Hanyang University, Seoul, South Korea, in 2013, followed by M.S. and Ph.D. degrees in Mechanical Engineering from KAIST, Daejeon, South Korea, in 2015 and 2018, respectively.
 He is currently an Associate Professor in the Department of Automotive Engineering at Hanyang University, Seoul, South Korea.
-Prior to this, he worked as a Postdoctoral Research Fellow at the University of Michigan from 2018 to 2020 and as an Associate Professor at Kyungpook National University, Daegu, South Korea from March 2020 to August 2024.
+Prior to this, he worked as a Postdoctoral Research Fellow at the University of Michigan from 2018 to 2020 and as an Associate Professor at Kyungpook National University, Daegu, South Korea, from March 2020 to August 2024.
 His research interests include autonomous vehicle modeling and control, energy-efficient control of electric vehicles, reinforcement learning, and optimal control theory and its applications.}